shiva-gandluri/passenger-satisfaction/README.md

 # PASSENGER SATISFACTION

-Project Intuition: A binary classification problem that determines whether a customer is satisfied or not with his/her flight journey, based on 24 different attributes.
+Passenger Satisfaction is a binary classification problem that determines whether a customer is satisfied or not with his/her flight journey, based on 24 different attributes.

-Technologies Used: Machine Learning, Python
+* **Technologies Used:** Machine Learning, Python
-Framework: Django
+* **Framework:** Django
-Frontend: Html, CSS, JavaScript and JQuery
+* **Frontend:** Html, CSS, JavaScript and JQuery

 Detailed explanation of Machine Learning aspects of this project: [Medium blog](https://shiva1gandluri.medium.com/passenger-satisfaction-f213ec5cc9f7)